55: No Such Thing As Samurai Nail Clippers

 So the truth is, of course, the opposite to what Galen thought is that every penis was once a clitoris, right?
 Oh, what?

-So, and you still have the remnants of it because when a fetus is first developing in the womb, it starts as that, your genitalia starts as a clitoris before the male hormones start getting involved and growing in your own penis.
+So, and you still have the remnants of it because when a fetus is first developing in the womb, it starts as that, your genitalia starts as a clitoris before the male hormones start getting involved and growing your own penis.

-And there's still a, I'm just going to read this out so I don't have to actually say it myself.
+And there's still a.
+I'm just going to read this out so I don't have to actually say it myself.

 Wow.
 And actually, Dan and Andy, you have a vagina.